 OK, Stan, fair enough.
 But no one's ever questioned Spoelstra's defensive bona fides -- Miami was a strong unit on that end under his watch even before James and Bosh flew south, finishing 11th in defensive efficiency in the 2008-09 season and sixth in 2009-10.

-Because he has talents like LeBron James at his disposal, Erik Spoelstra will never get the credit he deserves. … It's on the other end of the court that the coach has been questioned, specifically in his ability to get James and Wade -- two dominant wing players whose talents often seem to duplicate one another and who frequently seem to either trade possessions or get in one another's way offensively (although the tandem's on-court plus-minus numbers sure don't read that way during this series) -- easier, more consistent, higher-quality looks at the rim.
+It's on the other end of the court that the coach has been questioned, specifically in his ability to get James and Wade -- two dominant wing players whose talents often seem to duplicate one another and who frequently seem to either trade possessions or get in one another's way offensively (although the tandem's on-court plus-minus numbers sure don't read that way during this series) -- easier, more consistent, higher-quality looks at the rim.

 What about that, Stan?
 Doesn't Spoelstra fall short there?
 Shouldn't he … y'know … run more stuff?
 More from the interview: